miajl/r1_assignment_2/README.md

 Four separate nodes were created for this assignment: the target setter, target server, distance speed server, and the keyboard parser.

 #### Target Setter
 The target setter is an action client to the bug action implemented in assignment_2_2023.
 The target setter reads in clicked points (```/clicked_point```) from rviz and then sends them to the action server as the goal point.
-The target setter also listens to the ```/key_in``` topic to get the input from stdin to either set or cancel a target.
+The target setter also uses the ```/key_in``` topic to get the input from the console to either set or cancel a target.
 The target setter listens to the feedback from the server and prints to the console if the state has changed.
 The target server also subscribes to the ```/odom``` and converts those messages to the custom PosVel messages and publishes them on the ```/posvel``` topic.

 #### Target Server
 When called the target server looks up the target position from the ros parameters "des_pos_x" and "des_pos_y" and then publishes them.